-Also the therapeutic intervention with a child had acquired a clearly pedagogic flavor grounded on the primordial ways of educating by purposefully striving to implement particular essentials of educating in the therapy.
+Also, the therapeutic intervention with a child acquires a clearly pedagogical flavor grounded on the primordial ways of educating by purposefully striving to implement essentials of educating in the therapy.

-Because the emphasis fell especially on re-educating, pedotherapy also dealt with promoting values and with spiritual forming.
-For Nel^(27: 9) pedotherapy is an act of re-educating because with the ordinary means of educating and teaching the restrained child is not able to attain the highest form of adulthood of which he, with his restraints, is capable.
-Therefore, for him^(28: 9) orthopedagogic assistance includes two inseparable aspects, namely, the spiritual-formative aspect where the accent falls on activating and potentializing the spiritual dimension of a restrained child, and the orthodidactic aspect where particular and specialized "learning methods" are applied to try to overcome the learning difficulties which the restrained child experiences.
+Because the emphasis falls especially on re-educating, pedotherapy also deals with promoting values and with spiritual forming.
+For Nel^(27:9), pedotherapy is an act of re-educating because, with the ordinary means of educating and teaching, the restrained child is not able to attain the highest form of adulthood of which he/she, with his/her restraints, is capable.
+Therefore, for him^(28:9), orthopedagogic assistance includes two inseparable aspects, i.e., the spiritual-formative aspect, where the accent falls on activating and potentializing the spiritual dimension of a restrained child, and the orthodidactic aspect, where particular and specialized "learning methods" are applied to try to overcome the learning difficulties which the restrained child experiences.

-Pedotherapeutic research was especially directed to its improvement and particular attention was given to procedures for doing this.
-However, it was still very generally directed to help with meanings with the aim of conscience forming.
-Also, there was a conspicuous separation between a child's role and that of an adult because evaluating a child's role during the diagnosis was still "isolated" and fairly speculative and the role of the adult also was reflected on speculatively.

-Nel^(27: 6-7) says that when a child manifests a disturbed personal image and thus the usual methods of educating cannot be followed, special methods then have to be applied so his personal image can again be corrected, re-formed, transformed, re-educated to make him again receptive for being educated in the usual ways.
-He^(26: 57) calls this application of specialized methods pedotherapy because it involves an adult-child situation where a child has to be brought to the correct psychic-spiritual attunement.
-The aim is to make a child free to discover himself and to assume his responsibility for life, says Vorsatz^(70: 60).
+Pedotherapeutic research is especially directed to its improvement, and explicit attention is given to procedures for doing this.
+However, it is still very generally directed to help with meanings with the aim of conscience forming.
+Also, there is a conspicuous separation between a child's role and that of an adult, because evaluating a child's role during the diagnosis is still "isolated" and somewhat speculative, and the role of the adult also is reflected on speculatively.
+Nel^(27: 6-7) says that when a child manifests a disturbed personal image and, thus, the usual methods of educating cannot be followed, special methods then must be applied so his/her personal image can again be corrected, re-formed, transformed, re-educated to make him/her again receptive for being educated in the usual ways.
+He^(26: 57) calls this application of specialized methods pedotherapy, because it involves an adult-child situation where a child must be brought to the correct psychic-spiritual attunement.
+The aim is to make a child free to discover him/herself and to assume his/her responsibility for life, says Vorsatz^(70: 60).

-In this light, until the beginning of the 1970's pedotherapy was really mainly an applied logotherapy, which qualifies as pedotherapy because it occurred in an educative situation.
-By means of pedotherapy, especially by using play, imagery and conversation, a child is assisted out of his helplessness in a safe, lifecertain and secure milieu to explore his world in normal ways and make contact with other persons in his world.
-There was less concentration on direct prohibitions and limitations of a child's manifest behaviors of a deviant nature since this only would lead to greater and stronger compensatory deviant patterns of behavior^(70: 75).
-Subsequently, it was attempted to bring a child to a trusting relationship so he purposefully will explore further his own world and thus be amenable again to the educative aims of his natural educators.
+In this light, until the beginning of the 1970's, pedotherapy, in fact, is mainly an applied logotherapy, which qualifies as pedotherapy because it occurs in an educative situation.
+By means of pedotherapy, especially by using play, imagery, and conversation, a child is assisted out of his/her helplessness in a safe, life certain, and secure milieu to explore his/her world in normal ways and make contact with other persons in his/her world.
+There is less concentration on direct prohibitions and limitations of a child's manifest behaviors of a deviant nature, since this only would lead to greater and stronger compensatory deviant patterns of behavior^(70: 75).
+Subsequently, it is attempted to bring a child to a trusting relationship so he/she purposefully will further explore his/her own world and, thus, be amenable again to the educative aims of his/her natural educators.

-The following are examples of pedotherapeutic aims more or less applicable to each deviant child^(12; 98):
+The following are examples of pedotherapeutic aims, somewhat applicable to each deviant child (12; 98):

-- Readying him to accept his situatedness;

-- Preparing him for self-acceptance;

-- Re-establishing his affective and temperamental life;

-- Improving his use of language;

-- Releasing him from anxiety and threat;

-- Readying him to explore his world;

-- Preparing him to accept safety and authority;

-- Acquiring insight into the demands of propriety.
+- Readying him/her to accept his/her situatedness; - Preparing him/her for self-acceptance; - Re-establishing his/her affective and temperamental life; - Improving his/her use of language; - Releasing him/her from anxiety and threat; - Readying him/her to explore his/her world; - Preparing him/her to accept safety and authority; - Acquiring insight into the demands of propriety.